-In her home, Joyce helps by carrying water, gathering firewood and teaching others.
-She lives with her mother.
+Joyce lives with her mother.
+Her duties at home include carrying water, gathering firewood and teaching others.
+There are 4 children in the family.
 Her mother is sometimes employed.
-There are 4 children in the family.

 For fun, Joyce enjoys volleyball, singing and telling stories.
 She attends church activities, Bible class and youth group regularly and is in middle school where her performance is average.